otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-git-github-and-c#.md

 Console.WriteLine($"{person.Name} is {person.Age} years old");
 ```

 You'll notice `Name` and `Age` above are **properties**, not plain fields.
 A private field does the actual storing, and a public property controls how the outside world reads and writes it.
 This pattern (a private field, plus `this` in the constructor, plus a property with `get`/`set`) is the standard shape you'll use for almost every class in this course, so it's worth getting comfortable with it now.
-We'll dig into _why_ it's built this way in Week 03.
+We'll dig into _why_ it's built this way in Module 03.

 **Expression-bodied methods** are a shorthand for a method that's just one expression: